OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned_conf.rst

 - ``DEFAULT_IMAGE_PERSISTENT_NEW``: Control the default value for the PERSISTENT attribute on image creation (``oneimage create``).
 By default images are not persistent if this is not set.

-More information on the image repository can be found in the :ref:`Managing Virtual Machine Images guide <img_guide>`.
+More information on the image repository can be found in the :ref:`Managing Virtual Machine Images guide <images>`.

 Sample configuration: